Lake Almanor Fishing Report

 Look carefully at this topographic map…

-This area is great all year long, but even more so during the summer and early fall.
+This area is reported to be great all year long, but even more so during the summer and early fall.

-There is a TON of structure the salmon, trout, and even bass will relate to.
+There was a TON of structure that the salmon, trout, and even bass would relate to, according to fellow anglers and guides.

-Make sure to graph over the humps, ridges, ledges and deep water drop offs – those will give you the best chances to finding salmon or trout.
+They suggested making sure to graph over the humps, ridges, ledges, and deep water drop-offs, as those would give the best chances of finding salmon or trout.

-If the water is low, graph the cove just to the southwest of the dam, you’ll possibly find some bass and crappie suspended over ridges and rocky shelves.
+If the water was low, they recommended graphing the cove just southwest of the dam, where one could possibly find bass and crappie suspended over ridges and rocky shelves.

 Located: south section of the lake